jeremymiller00/baseball/README.md

 * Explore 19th century baseball.
 This project is motivated purely by my own curiosity.
 It can follow from the first project idea: once eras are empirically defined, what are the characteristics of each era?
 I find it fun to imagine going to a baseball game in those early days.

+## Done
+Got event files loaded into database through 2019 and recorded process.

+## To Do
+* Create process for loading other retrosheet files
+ * roster files
+ * ?
+* Start EDA
+ * Create questions